Erik Törnros: Career

 He previously played at HB Køge and Dalkurd.

 On 4 August 2016, Törnros signed for PS Kemi on loan for the remainder of the season.

 Törnros signed for FC Lahti in Finland on 21 December 2018.
 He signed a 2-year contract.

-Tornros signed for AC Nardò in the Italian Serie D on november 2020.
-He signed a 1-year contract.
+Tornros joined AC Nardò in the Italian Serie D in November 2020.
+He signed a one-year contract.